leanbid/dynaform/README.md

 ## Installation

-To install make sure JQuery along with the following Javascript files have been loaded in your html header:
+Make sure JQuery along with the following Javascript files have been loaded in your html header:

 * dynaform.jquery.js
 * example_extension.dynaform.jquery.js etc...